 I am very enthusiastic and patient.
 I want my students to be able to understand their studies so that they can enjoy them as much as I do.
 I like to understand what the student is struggling with and then set aims to track their progress.
 I try to provide tips and useful skills to improve their studying across the board as well as in a specific subject.
 I use a variety of resources, including diagrams, board chalks, online games, quizzes and past papers to enhance the student's learning and engagement.

 I am back from the my year abroad, ready to plunge into another year of tutoring!
 I was teaching assistant for two classes at Johns Hopkins, so I have been ever-improving my teaching skills.

 If you have any questions, send me a 'WebMail' or book a 'Meet the Tutor Session' (both accessible through this website).
 Remember to tell me your exam board and what you're struggling with.

+I have no lecture courses now, so I am very flexible with times.
 My availability often gets booked up fast, so please contact me as soon as possible to get your first choice.
 I'm looking forward to meeting you!

 |Chemistry||A Level||£26 /hr|

 |Maths||A Level||£26 /hr|